imranmurtaza001/fiveM-Hosting-Servers/README.md

 ## How Hosting Servers Work

-[https://fivem-store.com/fivem/](Hosting servers) work by processing user requests, managing data, and delivering web content.
+[Hosting servers](https://fivem-store.com/fivem/) work by processing user requests, managing data, and delivering web content.
 When a user enters a web address in their browser, the following steps take place:

 1. The browser sends a request to the hosting server to fetch a specific webpage.
 2. The hosting server processes the request, which may involve querying databases, executing scripts, or retrieving files.